nvda-es/devguides_translation/original_docs/w10addoninternals.md

 The global plugin consists of the following:

 * winTenObjs/__init__.py: the base global plugin.
-* winTenObjs/_UIAHandlerEx.py: additional UIA routines.
+* winTenObjs/_UIAHandlerEx.py: additional UIA routines for ones NVDA does not support natively (mostly for old NVDA releases).
 * winTenObjs/w10config.py: configuration and updates.
 As of June 2017, the only thing configurable from Windows 10 App Essentials settings dialog is update facility, which includes whether update check should be performed automatically, update check interval and channel.

 The main global plugin file is laid out thus: